lweislo/Raleigh-Fire-Incidents/README.md

 ![See this graph:](graphics/fires_by_year_month.png)
 ![See this graph:](graphics/storms_by_year_month.png)

 Fire incidents were mapped by zip code and charted by animated gif over the years studied.
+It appeared that the downtown zip code 27601 consistently had the highest number of incidents.

 ![See this gif:](https://github.com/xjarodx/Project_1_Group_7/blob/master/Mapping/Maps/maps%20used%20to%20make%20gif%20with%20title/Fires.gif)